nikhilbagul/Unity-SmartMenu-System/README.md

 # Unity-SmartMenu-System

-The project contains a menu system with the following tyoes of Menus:
+The project contains a menu system with the following types of Menus:

 1. Media
 2. Contacts